-- · Does the proposal provide a concrete plan showing that, as a result of being in Antarctica, a significant body of work will reach a significant audience? - Even an accomplished artist or writer may find it difficult to convince the Foundation on this point.
-Normally she or he needs to collaborate with producers, publishers, art galleries, or other organizations appropriate to the genre and provide evidence of it in the proposal. - "Significant audience" has no firm definition.
+- Does the proposal provide a concrete plan showing that, as a result of being in Antarctica, a significant body of work will reach a significant audience, as that term is generally understood in a specific discipline? - Even an accomplished artist or writer may find it difficult to convince the Foundation on this point.
+Normally she or he needs to collaborate with producers, publishers, art galleries, or other organizations appropriate to the genre and provide evidence of it in the proposal.
+It is strongly suggested that the applicant discuss prospective plans with the cognizant program officer prior to submitting a proposal or, if possible, prior to drafting a proposal. - "Significant audience" has no firm definition.
 Large and/or diverse audiences can be significant.
 Public lectures, shows at galleries, traveling exhibitions, articles in magazines, displays in museums, sculptures in an accessible place, films, or published books can be significant.
 A scholarly humanities assessment or a published collection of poems can be significant.
-"Significant" does not need to mean "big."
+It is incumbent on the artist to make the case in the proposal that the proposed audience is "significant" enough to merit USAP support.